 Sending Emails that People Want to Read

-Let me show you an example, that follows the same principles:
+Let me show you an example of a CXL newsletter, that follows the pattern of adding value before selling something:

 Another great example would be Nat Eliason with his newsletter, Medley.
 He is constantly sending you cool stuff from the internet, usually, they are things that we are living now, which makes the newsletter fun and relevant, and a must-read.